edjw/edjw-old-blog/posts/2020-03-24-development-production-favicons-eleventy.md

 }
 ```

-In your `eleventy.js` file, get the `ELEVENTY_ENV` variable.
+3. **Pass through the relevant favicons directory.** In your `eleventy.js` file, get the `ELEVENTY_ENV` variable.
 Then, if it's "prod", pass through your production favicons.
 If it's "dev", pass through your development icons.

 ```js
 //.eleventy.js